QijiTec/ComfyUI-RED-Step1X-Edit/README.md

   - The VAE should be in `models/vae`
   - The text encoder should be in `models/text_encoders/Qwen2.5-VL-7B-Instruct`
 - If you get import errors, ensure all dependencies are installed correctly
-- If you experience unexpected behavior with TeaCache:
-  - Try different threshold values
-  - Enable verbose mode to see which steps are being cached
-  - Verify that the TeaCache model loader is properly connected to the TeaCache generate node

 ## Acknowledgements

-- [Step1X-Edit](https://github.com/stepfun-ai/Step1X-Edit) for the original model
+- The Step1X-Edit team for creating the original model
-- [TeaCache](https://github.com/LiewFeng/TeaCache) for the acceleration technology
-- [ComfyUI](https://github.com/comfyanonymous/ComfyUI) for the extensible UI framework
+- ComfyUI for the extensible UI framework